 BND Student Loan Refinancing

 Aside from new student loans, BND also offers student loan refinancing in the form of the DEAL One Loan.
-For more information about this, check out our complete guide here.
+For more information about this, check out our complete guide on the best student loan refinance options.
 In short, refinancing is the process of trading in your old loans for a new one with either a new interest rate or repayment term.
 Often, creditworthy borrowers can obtain much lower interest rates, saving them thousands over the life of their loans.

 Borrowers can refinance both federal and private student loans and the rates are the same as the DEAL Student Loan—2.01% for variable interest and 5.02% for fixed interest.
 A 0.25% interest rate reduction is available for those who sign up for auto-pay.
 Furthermore, there are no limits on how much in student loan debt is eligible to be refinanced.